Majjhima Nikāya 104

 Vivādādhikaraṇaṁ, anuvādādhikaraṇaṁ, āpattādhikaraṇaṁ, kiccādhikaraṇaṁ—

-Disciplinary issues due to disputes, accusations, offenses, or proceedings.
+Disciplinary issues due to disputes, accusations, offenses, or business.

 imāni kho, ānanda, cattāri adhikaraṇāni.